 Once completely chilled, pipe the cream cheese frosting on top.
 Serve and enjoy!

 Additional Healthy Vegan Red Velvet Recipes:

 Vegan Red Velvet Cupcakes

 - Pour into 12 lined cupcakes and place in the oven for 20 minutes.
-Once done remove from heat and cover immediately.
-Freeze and allow to cool completely before frosting.
-Serve and enjoy!
+Once done remove from heat and place on a wire rack.
+I put mine in an air tight container and freezing.

 - it helps to refrigerate the coconut cream ahead of time